 At QMUL we have support in place to help early-career researchers in preparing their Fellowship applications.
 This includes your supervisor and co-applicants, and academic reviewers can assess you first draft of the application and provide feedback.
 Some previously successfully fellowship staff are willing to review your application.
 QMUL can support applicants in thinking about how to embed patient and public involvement (PPI) in their application.

-Get in touch with Juliet Henderson for further help and inform of your intention to apply
+Get in touch with Juliet Henderson to inform QM of your intention to apply

 To view a video of 'How to win a fellowship' click here.

-Applicants do not have to be employed by a SPCR research organisation to apply.
+Applicants do not have to be employed by an SPCR research organisation to apply.

 All applicants must ensure their proposed research project is compatible with NIHR remit.

-Awardees will usually receive a salary in the range of £33-38k and this will depend on previous experience.
-The rate for Fellowships commencing in 2022 is £145k based on an approximate salary of £37k pa for 2 years, full time and Employers National Insurance and Pension contributions and an overhead for the University.
-The fellowship covers salaries and some research costs but not all research costs (these need to be partly covered by other awards or funders).
+The rate for Fellowships commencing in 2024 is approximately 40k per annum for 2 years, which is a max of 160k (including full time pay, Employers National Insurance, Pension contributions and an overhead for the University).
+The Fellowship covers salaries and some research costs but not all research costs (these need to be partly covered by other awards or funders).

-SPCR Primary Care Clinicians Career Progression Fellowship - Wolfson Institute of Population Health
+SPCR Post Doctoral Fellowship - Wolfson Institute of Population Health

 QMUL welcomes Expression of Interest in the following research areas: